Insurgency in Khyber Pakhtunkhwa: Operation Sarbakaf

 Operation Sarbakaf was launched on 29 July 2025 in Bajaur District, Khyber Pakhtunkhwa.
 The operation began in Loi Mamund tehsil, supported by gunship helicopters and artillery, alongside a three-day curfew in 16 villages.
 Authorities aimed to eliminate militant hideouts amid a resurgence of Tehrik-i-Taliban Pakistan (TTP) activity.
 A curfew was later extended from 11 to 14 August in 27 areas of Mamund Tehsil.
 On 29 July 2025, authorities imposed a daily curfew in 16 areas of Lowi Mamund tehsil under Section 144.
 The next morning, on 30 July, security forces launched Operation Sarbakaf, supported by helicopters and artillery.

 There have been reports of civilian casualties during the operations, including a 13 August mortar strike in Mamund that killed a woman and her two children, and a 22 September airstrike in Tirah Valley in which at least 30 civilians, including women and children, were killed.
-In June 2025, Amnesty International raised concern over rising drone strikes in Khyber Pakhtunkhwa, criticizing Pakistani authorities for failing to protect civilians.
+In June 2025, Amnesty International raised concern over rising drone strikes in Khyber Pakhtunkhwa, criticising Pakistani authorities for failing to protect civilians.

 Peace prospects and developments

 The HDI index of Pakistan, showing the major disparity in economic development in the country.

 Since 2006, major initiatives have been taken out by the government to reconstruct and rehabilitate the war-torn areas of FATA and Khyber Pakhtunkhwa.
 The military administrator of the National Disaster Management Authority (NDMA), Lieutenant-General Nadeem Ahmad, supervised majority of the socioeconomic development in the areas that were badly affected by the military operations.
 The government took many initiatives, including the promotion of political activities under the Political Parties Act, the construction of the Peshawar-Torkham Road and the establishment of the Investment Bank of FATA, envisioned to bring prosperity and provide employment opportunities.
-Around ₨ 1 billion were spent for the rehabilitation of the IDPs and ₨ 500 million were immediately transferred into the account of the Khyber Pakhtunkhwa government for the economic development in the province.
+Around 1 billion Pakistani rupees (PKR) were spent for the rehabilitation of the IDPs and 500 million PKR were immediately transferred into the account of the Khyber Pakhtunkhwa government for the economic development in the province.

 Since 2006, there are numbers of notable and major international agencies and UN efforts to reconstruct the war-torn areas affected of fighting.
 As early as 2005, major government institutions were involved at the public level to lead the reconstruction, economic development and to bring quick economic recovery in the war-torn areas, as listed below: